johnyradio/anti-harassment/README.md

-physical appearance, body size, race, religion, sexual images in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.
+physical appearance, body size, race, religion, sexual images in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of talks or other events, persistant uninvited communication, inappropriate physical contact, and unwelcome sexual attention.

 People asked to stop any harassing behavior are expected to comply